 Varicocele Surgery Recovery Time: What You Need to KnowFertility Treatment

-Varicocele is an abnormal enlargement of a blood vessel inside the scrotum which can reduce sperm count, change the shape of the sperms, and reduce their motility.
+Varicocele is an abnormal enlargement of a blood vessel inside the scrotum, which can reduce sperm count, change the shape of the sperm, and reduce motility.

 What Is Varicocele Surgery?

-Varicocelectomy is a surgical treatment specifically designed to eliminate varicocele, especially if it causes pain, dry skin, and infertility.
-In varicocele surgery, the damaged vein is either closed or cut, so that the blood is directed to healthy arteries.
+Varicocelectomy is a surgical treatment designed to eliminate varicocele, especially if it causes pain, dry skin, and infertility.
+In varicocele surgery, the damaged vein is either closed or cut so that the blood is directed to healthy arteries.

 Varicocele surgery improves sperm quality, increases sperm and testosterone production, and reduces the pain caused by inflammation in arteries.
-In general, there are three types of varicocele surgery; open, laparoscopic, and microsurgical.
+There are three types of varicocele surgery; open, laparoscopic, and microsurgical.

 General Care after Varicocele Surgery

-In the following, some of the general care after varicocele surgery is mentioned:
+In the following, we mentioned some of the general care after varicocele surgery:

-- Although you will be discharged on the day of the surgery, ask someone to be your caregiver in the hospital for a couple of hours;
+- You will be discharged on the day of the surgery.
+Doctors may recommend asking someone to be your caregiver in the hospital for a couple of hours;

 - Take painkillers and antibiotics as prescribed;